buhrmi/stupid.sucks/README.md

-Audissey
+stupid.sucks!!!
 ================

-This is the code that powers the audissey.fm website.
+This is the code that powers the stupid.sucks website.
 Feel free to add any features you want via a pull request.
+If you notice something stupid, well, good for you.

 Ruby on Rails
 -------------